3 POWERFUL BENEFITS

 by Salim Khalife – Founder, President and CEO

 Your company and its suppliers are mutually dependent, and favorable relationships amplify the capacity of both of you to create value and foster quality management.
 In fact, strong supplier relationships are considered so foundational to a company’s overall success that Supplier Relationship Management (SRM) is one of the ISO 9000:2015 Principles of Quality Management.
-Here we’ve identified three significant benefits that stem from strong supplier relationships.
+Here we’ve identified three powerful benefits of strong supplier relationships.

 1. Reduce costs by consolidating vendors

 Forming strong supplier relationships makes smart financial sense.
 A company can reduce costs by consolidating its vendor pool into a smaller number of strategic partners and centralizing purchasing activity with those suppliers.
 Why does that matter?
 In a study by Hackett Group, top performing companies had 2.3 times fewer strategic suppliers than their lower-performing peers.

 Consolidation of suppliers creates a more streamlined and efficient supply chain, reducing internal workloads and soft costs while increasing opportunities to reduce costs through economies of scale and leveraged spend.

 By systematically reducing your supplier pool and partnering with key suppliers, companies can receive better pricing, lower shipping costs and increase their volume buying power.
 In the aforementioned Hackett Group study, reducing suppliers contributed to a 3.35% cost reduction for indirect spend and a 9.18% reduction for general equipment and supplies in the top quartile of companies participating.

 For many companies (manufacturers in particular) products procured from suppliers represents 50-80% of the total product cost.
 With so much investment trusted to suppliers, ensuring consistent quality is vital to a company’s success.